Abiogenesis, Lithopanspermia and Translocation

 Examples of lithopanspermia within solar systems are quite common; there is some debate about whether Mars infected Earth or vice versa in the old Solsystem, but definite examples of this process have been demonstrated elsewhere many times.
 One of the first examples was Fortuna (Gamma Cephei b, latterly known as Silence), a gas giant infected by ejecta from the terrestrial moon Hope (latterly Anomie).

 Translocation A spacefaring civilisation such as the Terragen Expansion inevitably carries with it lifeforms from the original home planet; sometimes that civilisation will infect a sterile world by accident, simply by dumping biological waste on or near its surface.
 However in many cases that civilisation will deliberately establish, or try to establish, an artificial biosphere on another world.
-The first examples of deliberate bioengineering by an alien race were discovered in the so-called Garden of Paradise cluster, not in fact a stellar cluster at all but a collection of separate worlds in the Puppis region terraformed long ago by the otherwise unknown Mysterians.
-In the same time period several cold worlds were discovered with similar ammonia or methane based xenoecologies; it appears that most of these were infected by accident millions of years ago due to an abandoned expansion of the Muuh Empire or by their client race the Soft Ones.
+These events are known as translocation events, or directed panspermia if deliberate.
+The first examples of directed panspermia by an alien race were discovered in the so-called Garden of Paradise cluster, not in fact a stellar cluster at all but a collection of separate worlds in the Puppis region, terraformed long ago by the otherwise unknown Mysterians.
+In the same time period several cold worlds were discovered with similar ammonia- or methane-based xenoecologies; it appears that most of these were infected by accident millions of years ago due to an abandoned expansion of the Muuh Empire or by their client race the Soft Ones.